hakimshifat/ONotes1/DSA/Linked List/Linked List.md

 2.NEXT part which is basically pointer to the next NODE 3.First node is called HEAD
 4.Last node is called LAST.
+5.We need to declare it ourself
-5.The NEXT part of LAST will be NULL.
+6.The NEXT part of LAST will be NULL.

 ```C
 #include <stdio.h>